rladigital/rla-static-site/src/pages/work/scania.md

     stacked: true
     title: FRESH PERSPECTIVE
   - description: >-
       Our operational success brought numerous market extensions to RLA, including the Southern Africa region, Central Eastern Europe and South East Asia.
 The breadth of RLA’s involvement expanded too, with projects as diverse as ownership CRM, Parts loyalty campaigns and a premium launch event for the new luxury coach in Singapore – to name just a few.
     image: ''
     parallax: true
     stacked: true
-    title: 'GLOBAL EXPANSION'
+    title: GLOBAL EXPANSION
     video: >-
       https://s3.eu-west-2.amazonaws.com/rla-website/Scania+V8+long+%26+wide+load+final+version.mp4
   - description: >-